SANDAG/QA/2022/Estimates_QC_Automation/docs/generate_tables.md

 )
 ```

-Create the row sum and column sum proportion tables.
+Create the row sum and column sum proportion tables for the input Estimates tables.

 Specifically in the row sum tables, the each cell in the row is divided by the sum value in  the row.
 For the column sum tables, the cells for each year and column name are divided by the sum of those cells.
 For example, in the age_ethnicity table, we would take the San Diego region, the year 2010, and the column Hispanic.
 Then we would get the distribution of age groups for San Diego Hispanics in 2010.